Low Carb Foods

 - A handful of blueberries, raspberries, blackberries or cherries.

-- A low carb crispbread topped with any of your favourite healthy toppings such as smoked salmon and cream cheese, mashed avocado and hard boiled eggs, tomato sauce and cheese, or almond butter!
+- A low carb crispbread topped with any of your favourite healthy toppings such as smoked salmon and cream cheese, smashed avocado and hard boiled eggs, tomato sauce and cheese, or almond butter!

 Low Carb FAQs